Jimmy Comes Home

 Sorry, Charlie

-THE INTERIOR LIFE…The stylish actor William Haines in a 1926 publicity shot taken at his Hollywood home.
+THE INTERIOR LIFE…The actor William Haines in a 1926 publicity shot taken at his Hollywood home.
 Haines would abandon acting in the 1930s and take up a successful career as an interior designer.
 (Photofest)

 * * *